PetorSFZ/PhantasyTestbed/README.md

 Currently in a pretty rough state, may or may not build properly.

-Currently expects to be placed inside the same directory containing PhantasyEngine-SharedInterface, PhantasyEngine-Core, sfzCore, sfzGL, Renderer-WebGL and Renderer-ModernGL.
+Currently expects to be placed inside the same directory containing PhantasyEngine.
 I.e. something like this:

 ~~~
 PhantasyEngineDevelopmentDir/
-	sfzCore/
-	sfzGL/
-	PhantasyEngine-SharedInterface/
-	PhantasyEngine-Core/
-	Renderer-WebGL/
-	Renderer-ModernGL/
+	PhantasyEngine/
 	PhantasyTestbed/
 		README.md* <-- The readme you are currently reading!
 ~~~